TMJ Disorder Treatment

 - Surgical treatment

-A combination of physical and psychological factors contribute to buxism.
+A combination of physical and psychological factors contribute to bruxism.

 Signs and Symptoms of Bruxism

-These may vary according to the nature, frequency, duration and strength of excessive clenching and grinding.
+These may vary according to the nature, frequency, duration, and strength of excessive clenching and grinding, but the general symptoms are:

 - pain in the teeth